 In this section, we present the basic assumptions and definitions for the reliability analysis carried out in the rest of the paper.
 We first present the reliability model and define the reliability metric, and then present some useful properties of this metric.
 The current reliability model and metric favor simplicity and ease of understanding over precision.
-We plan to refine them in the future.
+We plan to ref ne them in the future.
+We also include some additional analytical results in Appendix A that are useful for more ref ned analysis.